zhaotaoyx/SAT-Solver/README.md

 # SAT-Solver
-A SAT Solver with a basic algorithm (DPLL) and some heuristic implementations (BCP, non-chronological backtracking) The input files should be .cnf files.
+A SAT Solver with a basic algorithm (DPLL) and some heuristic implementations (BCP, non-chronological backtracking).
+The input files should be .cnf files.